kyzyx/holograsp/README.md

     - [Intel Perceptual Computing SDK](http://software.intel.com/en-us/vcsource/tools/perceptual-computing-sdk)

 3. Installation Instructions (may be incomplete, please contact me for troubleshooting)
-    a.
-Unzip source to new location
+    - Unzip source to new location
-    b.
-Update property pages to point to library locations, i.e. include and library folders for the DirectX SDK, Perceptual Computing SDK, SDL, and FW1.
+    - Update property pages to point to library locations, i.e. include and library folders for the DirectX SDK, Perceptual Computing SDK, SDL, and FW1.

+4. Using the Application
+    - Optimal setup is with the camera mounted on top of the monitor at approximately a 30 degree downward angle, with the user sitting about 80cm in front of the screen.
+    - Make sure stereoscopic 3D is turned on via the Nvidia control panel.
+    - The current prototype application is an experiment that times how long it takes to translate the red icosahedron into the blue spheroid.
+The green tetrahedron indicates your finger position (cursor position) for calibration.
+    - If you are not experienced with stereoscopic 3D, make sure you take awhile to test out the pop-out effects.
+Try and converge your eyes until you can see the objects on screen as a single object in front of you, rather than double images onscreen.
+    - Calibration is very hacky right now.
+Use the arrow keys to adjust the position of the cursor until it appears to float slightly above your outstretched finger.
+To adjust the apparent depth, use the slash (/) and quote (') keys.
+    - For maximum robustness, the application tracks the closest blob to the camera as the "cursor position".
+The cursor position is indicated by the green tetrahedron.
+To select the icosahedron, place your finger right underneath the apparent location of the icosahedron.
+If calibration worked correctly, the cursor position should be snugly within the icosahedron and it will change color to blue.
+    - Hold down the spacebar while you move your finger to drag the icosahedron with your finger.
+Release the spacebar to place the object.
+If you place the icosahedron into the blue spheroid, you will have your time recorded and be presented with a new task.